computationalgeography/lue/document/luepy/case_study/constant.rst

 property
 --------
-The property holding a constant's value contains a single 0D value per object.
+The property holding a constant's value contains a single nD value per object.

 Example code
 ------------
+In the example a 0D value is stored per object.

 .. literalinclude:: planets.py

+The figure shows a graphical representation of the dataset by the example script.
+It is generated using the `lue_translate` command and Graphviz' `dot` command.

 .. generated_image:: planets.svg